 Large companies have technology for optimizing first mile logistics, but may not have the technology to manage the ‘shipping’ experience.
 Small companies, on the other hand, may need to do a larger transformational process, taking their entire supply chain from manual to efficient digital operations.
 This can take a great deal of time and more resources than are available.

 Visibility.
 For most shippers, once a provider takes a truckload from its warehouse, there is zero visibility into where the order is.
 This is particularly problematic for shippers of big and bulky goods, or fragile or expensive items.
 When these items get lost or delayed in transit, there’s a lot at stake, not the least of which is a delayed customer and reduced satisfaction with your fulfillment service.
-Lack of first mile tracking is also highly inefficient for the teams managing dispatching.

 Tracking and visibility is one example of how the last mile delivery experience starts with the first mile of delivery.
 To offer competitive services to shippers, it’s important to look at the delivery experience from the shipper’s perspective as well as the end customer’s, starting with the first mile.